<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li>Stop participating in activities</li>
+<li>Stop joining in activities</li>

 <li>Avoid social gatherings</li>